freebootin/lab/freebsd-tricks/README.md

 1. Restart `bash` and you should now have working colors for `ls`.

 I havn't tried it myself, but this should work for `zsh` also.

+## Time and NTPD

+When you install FreeBSD you can select and option to enable ntpd at boot.
+This does not add time sync though.
+You should check `/etc/rc.conf` for the line `ntpd_sync_on_start="YES"` and add it if it's not there.